Honestly, ICOs and token sales have given a new life to the budding start-ups around the world.

 Also, if you see an unnecessary amount of urgency regarding every matter and mismanagement, I will suggest best to stay away from such ICO.

-Lastly, approach the team members personally to talk with them and see their reaction and approach.
+Lastly, approach the team members personally to talk to them and see their reaction and approach.
 All these factors will help you make the right decision for yourself.

 6. Ponzi Or Pyramid Structure